WallStreetMojo

 • A frequent change in the CRR may adversely affect a healthy economic environment.

 • It is the amount set aside in the current account of the central bank.
-Hence banks don’t earn any interest on the same, not even gain the inflation portion on the same.
+Hence banks don't earn any interest on the same, not even gain the inflation portion.

-• It reduces the lending capacity of the bank and hence it stops them to earn the maximum amount of profit.
+• It reduces the bank's lending capacity and stops them from earning the maximum profit.

 Conclusion